bernedom/bernedom.github.io/services/en/project-work.md

 * Identify areas for improvement and modernization
 * Implement best practices for software development and delivery
 * Provide training on modern C++ features and techniques

+### Custom feature development

+With over 20 years of experience in software development, I can help you design and implement custom features that meet your unique requirements.
+Whether you need a new application, a specific functionality within an existing system, or integration with third-party services, I have the skills and expertise to deliver high-quality solutions.

+* Implement standalone products
+* Create components and libraries to integrate in your product
+* Collaborate with your team to ensure seamless integration and delivery
+* Boost your team's delivery power on short notice

 # Ready to take the next step?